Solving Inverse Problems with FLAIR: Method

 We can therefore approximate the score of the noisy prior with our learned velocity field $v_\theta$

 \textbf{Hard Data Consistency.} Existing variational posterior sampling approaches~\cite{mardani2024a,zilberstein2025repulsive} impose soft constraints on the data fidelity term $\mathcal{D}(x, y)$.
 In contrast, recent work~\cite{song2024solving} has demonstrated that, when sampling from latent diffusion models, enforcing hard data consistency generally leads to better reconstructions with improved visual fidelity.
 Our method shares this motivation, but differs in that we optimize over a variational distribution, i.e., we compute $\min ~\mathbb{E}_{q(x_0|y)}[-\log p(y|x_0)]$.
-An additional advantage of this variational setup is that it allows us to initialize the optimization variable with an adjoint based initialization $\mu_x=E(A^\top y)$, with $E$ being the encoder of the VAE.
+An additional advantage of this variational setup is that it allows us to initialize the optimization variable with an adjoint based initialization $\mu_x=E(A^\top y)$, with $E$ being the encoder of the VAE and $A^\top$ the adjoint of the linear forward operator in pixel space.
+Other initialization strategies are also possible.

-\textbf{Accuracy Calibration.} As our framework evaluates the trajectory at each timestep, we aim to weight the regularizer’s contribution according to its reliability.
-It has been shown that the difficulty of the prediction task depends on the network parameterization, as well as on the specific timestep $t$~\cite{Karras2022edm}.
+\textbf{Accuracy Calibration.} As our framework evaluates the trajectory at each time step, we aim to weight the regularizer’s contribution according to its reliability.
+The difficulty of the prediction task has been shown to depend on the network parameterization, as well as on the specific time step $t$~\cite{Karras2022edm}.
 Since the regularization term $\mathcal{R}(x)$ in our approach is equivalent to the training objective of the pre-trained flow model, we can easily weight it by the expected model error, which we calibrate on a small set of images.
 Specifically, we sample $N$ calibration images and compute the conditional flow matching objective for 100 linearly spaced time steps between 0 and 1, then average the error over all images to obtain the expected model error at each time step.
 Different functions of the model error can be chosen as weight for the regularizer.
 We choose:

 and set $\lambda_{\mathcal{R}}(t)=0$ for all $t<0.2 $, since the accuracy of SD3 is heavily degraded for low noise levels.

 \textbf{Deterministic Trajectory Adjustment.} Score distillation sampling relies on the assumption that $x_t=(1-t)\mu_x + t\epsilon$ lies in a region of the learned prior that has reasonably high support/density.
 In practice, this is not always the case.
 When not tightly conditioned (usually with extensive text prompts), even the best available diffusion models assign low density to many plausible regions of the latent space, leading to bad gradient steps.
 Therefore, we increase the probability of $p(x_t)$ by additionally conditioning $x_t$ on the estimated "end-point" $\mu$.